Under the Convention, all Parties should report on the steps they are taking to implement the Convention

 communications, and again at COP 5 (Bonn, Oct./Nov.
 1999), where revised reporting guidelines (FCCC

-FCCC/CP/1999/7) were adopted for the preparation of third NCs and continue to be applied for the fourth and
+FCCC/CP/1999/7) were adopted for the preparation of third NCs and continue to be applied.
+The UNFCCC

 fifth NCs the UNFCCC secretariat has prepared an annotated outline (278